Lady’s Wood’s shooting challenge super final concluded our recent 2017 competition.

-The inaugural Lady’s Wood Challenge came to a thrilling conclusion on August 4, when 20 of the competition’s qualifying top shooters were invited to the Cotswolds-based Shooting School for a “Super Final” and the opportunity to compete for a first prize shooting experience worth £1000.
+The inaugural Lady’s Wood Challenge came to a thrilling conclusion on 4th August.
+We invited twenty of the competition’s top qualifying shooters to the school for a “super final” and the opportunity to compete for a first prize shooting experience worth £1000.

-Throughout the competition, which launched in April and has been sponsored by Hull Cartridges, competitors had been challenged through qualifying rounds to use their skill, patience and accuracy to shoot at a wide range of 100 moving targets, simulating moving game, pigeons and wildfowl amidst Lady’s Wood’s 55 acre natural woodland setting.
+The competition launched in April and is kindly sponsored by Hull Cartridges.
+Qualifying rounds have challenged competitors to use their skill, patience and accuracy to shoot a wide range of 100 moving targets.
+These targets simulate moving game, pigeons and wildfowl amidst Lady’s Wood’s 55-acres of natural woodland.

-The final saw a morning of fine weather and impressive shooting, with the competitors facing an assault of challenging targets, not least from Lady’s Wood’s 120 ft high tower.
+The final saw a morning of fine weather and impressive shooting.
+The competitors faced an assault of challenging targets, not least from Lady’s Wood’s 120 ft high tower.

-Nick Portlock from nearby Berkeley in Gloucestershire, eventually clinched first place, after a flawless run took him to a score of 48 out of 50, with two shots remaining.
-Only a slight hesitation on a simultaneous pair that burst from the high tower prevented a perfect finish.
+Nick Portlock, from nearby Berkeley in Gloucestershire, eventually clinched first place, after a flawless run took him to a score of 48 out of 50, with two shots remaining.
+Only a slight hesitation on a pair that burst from the high tower prevented a perfect finish.

 Second place went to Phil Marks, with a highly impressive score of 45 out of 50.
-Phil, shot very consistently throughout the final only to be beaten by a small number of the high tower birds.
+Phil shot very consistently throughout the final with only a small number of high tower birds beating him.

-Third place was hotly contested between Colin Waite and Don Brunt who both reached 41 out of 50.
+Colin Waite and Don Brunt hotly contested for third place, both reaching 41 out of 50.
 They shot the final high tower sequence again to determine the winner.
-After tossing a coin Colin won and put Don up first.
-Don shot a very impressive 9 out 10 to really put the pressure on Colin who managed to shot a respectable 5 out of 10.
+Don shot a very impressive 9 out of 10.
+This put the pressure on Colin, who managed to shoot a respectable 5 out of 10.

-A complementary lunch after the competition saw Nick presented with a peg on a 200 bird pheasant day, with 250 Hull cartridges to use on the day.
+A complimentary lunch followed the competition.
+Nick was presented with a peg on a 200 bird pheasant day, with 250 Hull cartridges to use on the day.

-Phil and Don were awarded a peg on a Lady’s Wood Simulated Game day and 250 cartridges respectively whilst Jenny Cartwright was announced as Lady High Gun and won a place at a Lady’s Wood event.
-Spencer Jones, aged 14 was named as Junior High Scorer winning 500 Hull Cartridges.
+Lady’s Wood awarded Phil and Don a peg on Lady’s Wood sim day and 250 cartridges each.
+Jenny Cartwright won Lady High Gun and place at a Lady’s Wood event.
+Spencer Jones, aged 14, won Junior High Scorer winning 500 Hull Cartridges.